This article is a recap of a webinar PlanSource hosted with David Churchill, Co-Founder and Advisor for SHRM Broker finder.

 Do you think employees are tirelessly researching the best benefits options and scouring over that handy employee benefits guide you provided?
 Think again.

-Now, how much time to do you think employees spend perusing their favorite social media sites?
+Now, how much time do you think employees spend perusing their favorite social media sites?

 109 minutes – per day!

 Social media drives action, online and offline.
-People make purchases after leaning about a product or service through the platform.
+People make purchases after learning about a product or service through the platform.